eshaker-js/AzureScraper/README.md

 ### 2. Scraping Detail Pages
 To enrich the architecture data, I tried visiting each url I got back in the payload with hopes of learning more about the architecture.
 This was difficult due to inconsistent HTML structure..
-The pages sometimes used paragaraphs, sometimes li (list) elements for normal setneces.
+The pages sometimes used paragaraphs, sometimes li (list) elements for normal sentences.
 In general the flow of each architecture page was different, which made it difficult to come up with a "one size fits all" solution.
 In the end after looking at the requirements, the quote  "the best cloud architecture solutions for their use case" stood out to me, so I decided to scrape the **Potential Use Cases** section that was frequently featured in those individual articles.